libertyJ29/AngularJS-quote-app/README.md

 # Angular-quote-app
-Quote app developed with laravel &amp; AngularJS
+Quote app developed with AngularJS for the front-end & Laravel for back-end API (client project)